wimmers/archive-of-graph-formalizations/README.md

   - [`Vertex_Walk`](https://www.isa-afp.org/browser_info/current/AFP/Graph_Theory/Vertex_Walk.html) defines `vwalk`, `vpath`
 - `pair_digraph` of Noschinski's [`Graph_Theory` library](https://www.isa-afp.org/entries/Graph_Theory.html) is a simpler representation of directed graphs by a set of vertices (`pverts`) and arcs by a relation `parcs`. (no multi-arcs!)
   - provides a conversion `with_proj` from `pair_digraph` to `digraph`
+- Lukas:
+  - Extended Noschinski's theory with trees and shortest path trees and some theorems about these concepts.
+  - Proves triangle ineq for weighted digraphs and how to compute a dominating set
 - In [`Cava_Automata`](https://www.isa-afp.org/entries/CAVA_Automata.html) directed graphs ([`digraphs`](https://www.isa-afp.org/browser_info/current/AFP/CAVA_Automata/Digraph_Basic.html)) are defined as a set of tuples.
   - define paths `path`,
   - is used by [`Gabow_SCC`](https://www.isa-afp.org/entries/Gabow_SCC.html), [`DFS_Framework`](https://www.isa-afp.org/entries/DFS_Framework.html), [`Formal_SSA`](https://www.isa-afp.org/browser_info/current/AFP/Formal_SSA/Graph_path.html) ...